Insight

 Access to data

-Access to customers with the right form of collaboration, depending on whether one is in the early innovation phase or in the scaling phase
+Access to customers with the right form of collaboration, depending on whether you are in the early innovation phase or the scaling phase

-Despite some weaknesses in a couple of the pillars, he emphasized that Norway already has these prerequisites, and that the roadmap lays a solid foundation for further developing innovation and collaboration between technology actors and the healthcare sector.
-With the right anchoring and cooperation, we can now leverage the full potential of technology, contribute to more efficient patient flow, reduce waiting lists, and simultaneously create values that can be exported internationally.
+Despite some weaknesses in a couple of the pillars, he stressed that Norway already has these prerequisites, and that the roadmap provides a solid foundation for further developing innovation and collaboration between technology players and the healthcare sector.
+With the right anchoring and collaboration, we can now leverage the full potential of technology, contribute to more efficient patient flow, reduce waiting lists, and at the same time create value that can be exported internationally.
 The roadmap marks the beginning of an exciting journey, and Deepinsight is ready to contribute to value creation for millions of patients in the years to come.

-Read more about the visit in articles at:
+Read more about the visit in articles from:

 Medwatch: